yegor256/blog/_drafts/_glogin.md

-For unit testing you can just provide an empty string as a `secret` for `GLogin::Cookie::Open` and `GLogin::Cookie::Closed` and the encryption will be disabled: whatever will be coming from the cookie will be trusted.
-For testing it will be convenient to provide a user name in a query string, like:
+For unit testing you can just provide an empty string as a `secret` for `GLogin::Cookie::Open` and `GLogin::Cookie::Closed` and the encryption will be disabled: whatever comes from the cookie will be trusted.
+For testing it will be convenient to provide a user name in a query string, like this:

 ```
 http://localhost:9292/?glogin=tester
 ```

-To enable that, it's recommended to add this line (see how it works in [zold-io/wts.zold.io](https://github.com/zold-io/wts.zold.io)):
+To enable that, it's recommended you add this line (see how it works in [zold-io/wts.zold.io](https://github.com/zold-io/wts.zold.io)):

 ```ruby